Dharampal Satyapal Group: Sealing of the Guwahati factory

 In 2022, the Mumbai Crime Branch closed down the company's Guwahati facility after discovering that a Pan masala product produced by the company in Guwahati was found in the possession of a dealer in Solapur (Maharashtra), where the manufacturing, selling, and storage of Pan masala are prohibited.
 However, within two weeks, the factory was de-sealed following a Guwahati High Court order.

-Litigations
+Litigation

 In 2016, the Supreme Court imposed a fine of ₹4 crore on Dharampal Satyapal Limited for breaching commitments and causing delays in resolving a 2009 tax dispute.
 The company contested a ₹244 crore tax demand related to Central Excise Duty, briefly applied to the Settlement Commission without reaching an agreement, and later faced dismissal of its petition by the Delhi High Court.
 DSL subsequently sought relief from the Supreme Court in 2013, securing a stay order against the tax demand.